 If you show signs of having moderate to severe Obstructive Sleep Apnea (OSA), then your sleep technologist may start you on CPAP treatment during the night of your diagnostic test.
 The technologist will explain how CPAP works and will fit you for a mask.

 Even if the technologist does not use CPAP on the night of the study, you may still have OSA.

 If you are being referred for a titration study, you will return to the sleep center for PAP therapy.
 A titration measures your response to different levels of pressure.
 The goal is to find the pressure that keeps your airway open and treats the OSA.
 Therefore, the sensors that you wore during your initial sleep study, will be applied once again.

 We offer day and night scheduling.
-If you typically sleep during the day, be sure to tell your scheduler to make or reschedule your appointment for 6:30am.
+If you typically sleep during the day, be sure to tell your scheduler and they will make accommodations for you.

 - Try to sleep your usual amount and pattern, for the two nights leading up to your test.

 - Do not use lotions, oils, hair sprays or gels, since they may interfere with the recording.

 - If you wear a wig/toupee or have closely set braids, they will need to be removed for the study as our leads need to make direct contact with the scalp in specific locations

 - Avoid caffeine and alcohol the day of your study.